zimtsui/lerna-bug/README.md

 npx lerna version 0.0.6 --no-push --no-git-tag-version
 ```

-And you will stuck at
+And you will be stuck at

 ```
 lerna notice cli v6.5.1